-Negotiation is a process that attempts to bring two or more parties into agreement.
+Negotiation is a process that attempts to bring two or more parties to agreement.
 Based on this concept, a model that includes both partners of a negotiation is proposed.
-The model incorporates a concordance factor, which describes the degree of accord between the partners.
-Using structural equation modeling (SEM), the effects of the factor on the evaluation of the partner's negotiation approach and the evaluation of the negotiation, are estimated from a large set of negotiation experiments.
-The empirical results indicate that factors which are supposed to measure such things as the partner's negotiation approach are in fact mostly measuring the concordance factor.
-The results also show that there is no significant effect of the buyer's own negotiation approach evaluation on the seller's evaluation of the buyer's negotiation approach and vice-versa.
+The model incorporates concordance, a concept which describes the degree of accord between the partners and which cannot be measured directly.
+Using structural equation modeling (SEM), the effects of the concordance on the assessment of the partner's negotiation approach and the evaluation of the negotiation, are estimated from a large set of negotiation experiments.
+The empirical results indicate that factors which are designed to measure opinions of the negotiators regarding their partners are in fact mostly measuring the concordance factor.
+The results also show that there is no significant effect of the buyer's own negotiation approach evaluation on the seller's evaluation of the buyer's negotiation approach and viceversa.
 There are however, significant positive effects of the concordance factor on the counterpart negotiation approach evaluation.
 These results point to a certain commonality between the buyer and the seller which influences the measurements.